 Who would the user be?

 As mentioned several times throughout this report, Orb is a 3D gaming mouse and the target audience would typically be gamers.
-However, this 3D mouse also offers some promise for 3D designers and Modelers as these modelers could also use our mouse on the go for 3D designing.
-Current 3D mouse designed for modelers are bulky and relatively large thus making our small and compact design a huge selling point.
+However, this 3D mouse also offers some promises for 3D designers and Modelers as these modelers could also use our mouse on the go for 3D designing.
+Current 3D misce designed for modelers are bulky and relatively large thus making our small and compact design a huge selling point.
 3D modelers will want the compactness and ease of use of the Orb so that they can design on the go.

 Why would potential users want to use your invention?

 Gamers will want to use the Orb as the main point of Orb is to open a whole new way of playing 3D games.
 Its ability to immerse the gamer in the game and to use the gamer’s natural reflexes to move the control will allow the gamer to have precise control over his/her character and this itself is a huge selling point.

-Not to mention, the Orb is a fully portable and compact system allowing the gamer to easily bring it with her on long trips and game on without any hassle about whether there is a surface for the mouse.
+In addition, Not to mention, the Orb is a fully portable and compact system allowing the gamer to easily bring it with her on long trips and game on without any hassle about whether there is a surface for the mouse.
 3D modelers would likely also want it for this feature of portability and that makes these potential users want to use our invention.

 5. Additional Information about the Invention